Fibrosis is a condition where tissues stiffen due to the deposition of collagen fibers. As fibrosis progresses, normal organ function deteriorates.

 Even for tilted specimens or specimens that have height differences, it is possible to create an image in which the entire specimen is in focus.
 This is accomplished by capturing multiple images in the Z direction and stitching together only the parts that are in focus.

-Hybrid Cell Count software can extract only fibrotic areas from the entire section and calculate the proportion automatically.
+Hybrid Cell Count can extract only tumoral areas from the entire section and calculate the ratio automatically.